-The ORACLE features a front panel mounted multi-line graphic Liquid Crystal Display (LCD) which assists the user in setting up the unit and can display operational parameters and diagnostic information for all channels simultaneously (Oracle 4H only displays two channels simultaneously).
+The ORACLE features a front panel mounted multi-line graphic Liquid Crystal Display (LCD) which assists the user in setting up the unit and can display operational parameters and diagnostic information for all channels simultaneously.
 A built-in heater is provided to enhance the LCD performance for cold temperature operation.
 An easy to use natural language menu structure guides the operator through the set up process and features plain English prompts on the LCD to describe functions and parameters.
 Two toggle switches per channel are used to navigate through the menus and make data entries as required.
 All programmed settings are stored in non-volatile memory.
 If power is disrupted or a detector reset occurs the programmed settings will not be altered.